 Third, in some settings (e.g. south-west Uganda) cattle can be reservoir hosts for the pathogen (T. b. gambiense) causing Rhodesian sleeping sickness.
 In this situation, treating cattle with insecticide will not only control animal trypanosomiasis but also sleeping sickness (Hargrove et al., 2012).

 So is there any point in using targets?

-The problem with insecticide-treated cattle is that they tend to be confined to certain areas.
-Indeed, farmers will often avoid grazing their cattle where tsetse are abundant, and the imperatives of finding adequate water and grazing further limit their distribution.
+The problem with using insecticide-treated cattle to control tsetse is that cattle tend to be confined to certain areas.
+Indeed, farmers will often avoid grazing their livestock where tsetse are abundant, and the imperatives of finding adequate water and grazing further limit their distribution.
 Cattle are also generally grouped into herds, and a group of ten cattle does not kill ten times as many tsetse as a single animal.
-In fact, a herd of ten cattle will only kill about three times as many tsetse as a single animal.
+In fact, a herd of ten cattle will only kill about three times as many tsetse as a single animal (Torr et al., 2007).
 The upshot of this is that densities of four cattle per square kilometre are generally not sufficient to control savanna species of tsetse, whereas this density of targets is.
-The crucial difference is that we can deploy targets in an even manner, and in areas where tsetse are abundant.
-So targets have a very important role to play, even in areas where cattle are present.
+In general, it is necessary to have an overall density of about 10 cattle/km2 to achieve effective control.